 Following weight reduction surgery, or any substantial weight loss, the skin tissues often lack elasticity and cannot conform to the reduced body size.
 As a result, the skin has been stretched and is now unsupported and begins to sag.
 Skin affected generally includes the face, neck, jowls, upper arms, breasts, abdominal area, buttocks, groin and thighs.
-Surgical body contouring improves the shape and tone of the underlying tissue and removes excess sagging fat and skin.
-The result is a more normal appearance to the body with smoother contours.
+Surgical body contouring can possible improve the shape and tone of the underlying tissue and reduces excess sagging fat and skin.
+The result can possibly be a more normal appearance to the body with smoother contours.
 Before undergoing this procedure following major weight loss, your weight loss must be stabilized.

 ABDOMINOPLASTY (TUMMY TUCK):

 An abdominoplasty, or tummy tuck, is a common term for the surgical procedure to correct a protruding or loose, sagging abdomen.
 Areas to be treated may include the center of the abdomen, or may extend to the entire area between the lower rib cage and pubic bone, as well as to the sides and back.
 Contouring of the abdomen can be performed using a variety of techniques including liposuction and/or reduction of excess tissue and fat by excision.
 For individuals planning substantial weight loss or women who may be considering future pregnancies, Dr. Holland may propose postponing this procedure.